dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 This warehouse is the EU warehouse.
 It must never hold the customers' email addresses and phone numbers, and it should only receive the `eu` tenant's rows.
-Since 15 the publisher does both, with a column list and a row filter.
+Since Postgres 15 the publisher does both, with a column list and a row filter.

+{{< image src="fig-filters.svg" title="The publication sits between the two tables.
+The column list drops email and phone, the row filter drops the us customer.
+Neither the columns nor the row are ever sent to the warehouse." >}}

 The subscriber's copy of `shop.customers` is created without the personal columns, because a table only needs the columns that will be sent.
 On the